brunoblock/oystermesh/README.md

-Oyster
+# Oyster

+Immutable, Sustainable, Unstoppable.

+## The Mesh

-The Oyster mesh protocol provides:
+The Oyster Mesh Protocol provides:

 - Decentralized and immutable data storage, hosting, retrieval and sharing.
+- Peer-to-peer decentralized, deflationary currency with a 10 second confirmation time, sustainable energy consumption, no mining, and no transaction fees.
 - Automated geolocation-aware load balancing of data.
 - Proof of Latency (PoL) anti-spam mechanism has low and sustainable CPU/energy requirements.
 - Implicitly DDOS-proof data hosting, service denial requires physical proximity to the data’s location whilst the location is obfuscated.